adamisom/math-tutor-ai/docs/Auth-Implementation-Planning.md

   // Save conversation
   const saveConversation = async (session: ConversationSession) => {
-    // Always save to localStorage (for offline support) saveToLocalStorage(session);
+    // Always save to localStorage (for anonymous users) saveToLocalStorage(session);

     // If authenticated, also save to server